-§ 10 Further Issues; Buyback
+§ 9 Further Issues; Buyback

 - (1) The Issuer is entitled at any time to issue additional Warrants with identical terms and conditions, so that the same shall be consolidated with the Warrants to form a single series and increase their number.
 In the event of such an increase, the term "Warrant" also includes such additionally issued Warrants. - (2) The Issuer is entitled at any time to buy back Warrants at any price whatsoever through transactions on or off the stock exchange.
-The Issuer is not obligated to inform the warrantholders thereof.
+The Issuer is not obligated to inform the holders of the Warrants thereof.
 The bought-back Warrants can be invalidated, kept, re-sold, or used otherwise by the Issuer.

 Moreover, the Issuer may cancel the Warrants it bought back and reduce the number of outstanding Warrants accordingly.

-§ 11 Substitution of the Issuer
+§ 10 Substitution of the Issuer

-- (1) The Issuer is entitled at any time to substitute itself without the consent of the holders of the Warrants by another company as Issuer (the "New Issuer") with regard to all obligations under and in connection with the Warrants under the condition that - (a) the New Issuer assumes all obligations of the Issuer under or in connection with the Warrants:

-- (b) the New Issuer has obtained all permits which may be required from the competent authorities under which the New Issuer is entitled to fulfill all obligations arising under or in connection with the Warrants and to transfer payments to the Paying Agent without obligation to withhold or deduct any taxes, duties or other charges (except as set forth in § 13); and - (c) Dresdner Bank Aktiengesellschaft unconditionally and irrevocably guarantees the fulfillment of the obligations of the New Issuer or enters into a profit and loss transfer agreement with the New Issuer or ensures in another commercially equivalent manner that such obligations will be duly fulfilled in full. - (2) In case of such a substitution of the Issuer, any references to the Issuer made in these Warrant Terms shall be deemed to be references to the New Issuer. - (3) A substitution of the Issuer in accordance with § 11(1) is binding on the holders of the Warrants and shall be announced in accordance with § 9 without delay.
-A substitution of the Issuer in accordance with the provisions of this § 11 may be effected repeatedly.
-The provisions of this § 11 shall in this case be applied mutatis mutandis.
+- (1) The Issuer is entitled at any time to substitute itself without the consent of the holders of the Warrants by another company as Issuer (the "New Issuer") with regard to all obligations under and in connection with the Warrants under the condition that - (a) the New Issuer assumes all obligations of the Issuer under or in connection with the Warrants: - (b) the New Issuer has obtained all permits which may be required from the competent authorities under which the New Issuer is entitled to fulfill all obligations arising under or in connection with the Warrants and to transfer payments to the Paying Agent without obligation to withhold or deduct any taxes, duties or other charges (except as set forth in § 12); and - (c) Dresdner Bank Aktiengesellschaft unconditionally and irrevocably guarantees the fulfillment of the obligations of the New Issuer or enters into a profit and loss transfer agreement with the New Issuer or ensures in another commercially equivalent manner that such obligations will be duly fulfilled in full. - (2) In the event of such a substitution of the Issuer, any references to the Issuer made in these Warrant Terms shall be deemed to be references to the New Issuer. - (3) A substitution of the Issuer in accordance with paragraph (1) is binding on the holders of the Warrants and shall be announced in accordance with § 8 without delay.
+A substitution of the Issuer in accordance with the provisions of this § 10 may be effected repeatedly.
+The provisions of this § 10 shall in this case be applied mutatis mutandis.

-§ 12 Adjustments
+§ 11 Adjustments

-- (1) If at any point in time during the term of the Warrants a substantial change of the method of price fixing or the trading conditions regarding the Underlying, as the case may be, occurs, the Issuer has the right to adjust the parameters relevant for the calculation of the Settlement Amount accordingly. - Any adjustments in accordance with the foregoing paragraph are made by the Issuer at its reasonable discretion (§ 315 BGB (German Civil Code)) and are binding upon all parties involved (unless an obvious error has been made).
+- (1) If at any point in time during the term of the Warrants a material change occurs in the method for price determination or in the conditions for trading the Underlying, the Issuer is entitled to adjust the parameters relevant for the calculation of the Settlement Amount. - (2) Any adjustments in accordance with the foregoing paragraph are made by the Issuer at its reasonable discretion (§ 315 BGB (German Civil Code)) and are binding upon all parties involved (unless an obvious error has been made).
 Only if and to the extent that the Issuer has failed to exercise the standard of care of a prudent businessman will the Issuer be liable for any determinations and adjustments it makes, or fails to make, or any other measures it takes or fails to take in connection with these Warrants.
-Any adjustment and the date of its first application shall be published in accordance with § 9 without delay.
+Any adjustment and the date of its first application shall be published in accordance with § 8without delay.

-§ 13 Taxes
+§ 12 Taxes